JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ## Introduce images

-The list of country names works, but it's not a great user experience.
-You can improve the list by adding images of national flags next to country names.

-Compose Multiplatform provides a library for accessing resources through common code across all platforms.
-The library is automatically added and configured along with Compose Multiplatform itself, so you can start loading resources right away.
+To better present different countries, add flag images to country names in the dropdown.

-To support images in your project, download image files, store them in the correct directory, and add code to load and display them:
+To do that, place images in the correct directory, then add code to load and display them:

 1. Download flag images from [Flag CDN](https://flagcdn.com/) to match the list of countries you have already created.
 In this case, these